 Geary (1995) reported that when all antenatal risk factors for shoulder dystocia were taken into account, the positive predictive value was less than 2% for individual factors and less than 3% when multiple factors were combined.

 Lewis (1998) noted that only 25% of shoulder dystocia cases had at least one significant risk factor.

-The bottom line is this: In the past, nowhere in the literature were there studies that showed that the sensitivity or positive predictive value for predicting shoulder dystocia was high enough to justify obstetrical interventions in hopes of avoiding it.
+The general consensus in obstetrics is that both the sensitivity and positive predictive value for predicting shoulder dystocia is far too low to justify obstetrical interventions in hopes of avoiding it.

 Categories of risk factors